nathanemyers-dev/ai-computational-memory/white-paper/regulated-boundaries-specification.md

 The specification applies to:

-• all retained structures
+• all retained packets
-• all transformations applied to retained structures
+• all transformations applied to retained packets
-• all supervisory controls governing persistence
+• all supervised controls governing persistence
 • all interactions between models and computational memory
 • all enterprise deployments operating under regulated constraints